 Cities like KL and Penang have a very good public transportation system.
 KL has a good and cheap monorail system while Penang is well connected by buses.
 If you need to use cabs, try Uber or Grab.
 They offer competitive rates.

 One of the simplest ways to save money on food is to eat like the locals.
 The local food is the cheapest on the menu.
 This doesn’t mean you have to compromise on quality at all.
 You will get very good options for a limited bill amount.
 Also, explore the street food.
 Malaysian street food is unique, delicious and most importantly inexpensive.

 No doubt, you will want to get back souvenirs from your vacation in Malaysia.
-To get your souvenirs avoid the regular places like malls or city centres.
+To buy your souvenirs avoid regular places like malls or city centres.
 Explore places like Little India or Chinatown for better bargains.

 The last stop on our Malaysia travel guide is the visa process.
 The Malaysian visa process is simple and hassle-free.
 The Malaysia tourist visa fee is relatively inexpensive.

 You will need to get a visa for Malaysia before you visit there.
 The visa process takes around 2 weeks.
 You could apply for the visa online or by sending in all the required documents to the visa centre.

 You will need a few lists of documents and enclosures for visa stamping processes.
 These include your original passport and visa application form.
 Your passport should be valid for 6 months from the date of arrival in Malaysia.
 The covering letter should mention details of the travel and photographs as per standard visa requirements.
 You will need to produce confirmed Air tickets and hotel bookings.
 And your original saving bank statements of last 3 months updated with bank seal & sign on all pages.
 The account statement should show a balance of more than INR 30,000 per person.
 Your tourist visa will be valid for 30 days.